On the projective dimension of tensor products of modules

-A maximal Cohen-Macaulay module over a Cohen-Macaulay local ring is said to be \emph{Ulrich} with respect to an $\fm$-primary ideal $I$ of $R$ provided that $M/IM$ is free over $R/I$, and the multiplicity $\e(I,M)$ of $M$ with respect to $I$ equals the length of $M/IM$.
-Ulrich modules \cite{Ulrich87} are of current research interest, they have been studied extensively, and examples of such modules are abundant in the literature.
-For example, if $R$ is a one-dimensional local domain, then $\fm^{i}$ is Ulrich with respect to $\fm$ for all $i\gg 0$; see \cite{GotoUlrich, Ulrich2} for definitions, details, and further examples of Ulrich modules.
+A maximal Cohen-Macaulay module $M$ over a Cohen-Macaulay local ring $R$ is said to be \emph{Ulrich} with respect to an $\fm$-primary ideal $I$ of $R$ provided that $M/IM$ is free over $R/I$ and the multiplicity $\e(I,M)$ of $M$ with respect to $I$ equals the length of $M/IM$; see, for example, \cite{Ulrich87}.
+An Ulrich module with respect to $\fm$ is simply called Ulrich.
+Ulrich modules are currently of significant research interest; they have been studied extensively, and examples of such modules are abundant in the literature.
+For example, if $R$ is a one-dimensional local domain, then $\fm^{i}$ is Ulrich with respect to $\fm$ for all $i\gg 0$; see \cite{GotoUlrich, Ulrich2} for details and further examples.